tduretz/MDOODZ7.0/README.md

 ### SetParticles

-That struct aggregates pointers to functions for setting up particle properties.
+Aggregates pointers to functions for setting up particle properties.
 Must have.

-Coordinates struct aggregates `x` and `z` particle coordinates

 - `SetHorizontalVelocity` describes a particle Horizontal Velocity (Vx) in relation to coordinates.
 Default value is `-coordinates.x * instance->model.EpsBG`
 - `SetVerticalVelocity` describes a particle Vertical Velocity (Vz) in relation to coordinates.
 Default value is `coordinates.z * instance->model.EpsBG`